 Employers around the globe are looking for seasonal workers to fill open positions.
 Looking beyond those who know the meaning of the term ‘Workamper’ will not only open the horizon for employment but also further the education of future employers who could benefit from hiring Workampers for their businesses.

 Every employer will have their own way of serving up their positions to applicants.
-One way will work for some, while another will attract the masses.
-Knowing the different types of compensation, you can expect to be offered, will give you a better idea of which jobs you should even apply to.
+One way will only work for some, while another will attract the masses.
+Knowing the different types of compensation you can expect to be offered will give you a better idea of which jobs you should even apply to.
 Also, if you know these 3 main types of compensation, you’ll know how and where to start your negotiations.

 Work for Site:

 Working for your site or volunteering is only an option for someone with an additional stream of income.
 Many companies offer these arrangements in hopes of finding Workampers, who are not relying on them to furnish a paycheck, just beautiful scenery and a few hours a week of busy work.
-Employers will offer a job in exchange for your site, by stating something similar to this “FHU for 12 hours per week”.
-Knowing what that means, will make sure you understand the work agreement prior to accepting the job offer.
+You’ll be able to read whether a position is offering compensation or not, but most will say “volunteer” to help you narrow the search.

 FHU + All Hours Paid: